Xilinx/Vitis-AI/examples/Whole-App-Acceleration/README.md

 ### Performance:
 Below table shows the comparison of througput achieved by acclerating the pre-processing pipeline on FPGA.
 For `Resnet-50`, the performance numbers are achieved by running 1K images randomly picked from ImageNet dataset.
-For `YOLO v3`, the performance numbers are achieved by running 5K images randomly picked from COCO dataset.
+For `Adas Detection`, the performance numbers are achieved by running 1K images randomly picked from COCO dataset.

 FPGA: ZCU102